Bangladeshi English literature: Zia Haider Rahman

 Rahman's debut novel is the 2014 In the Light of What We Know.
+The novel led to Rahman being awarded the James Tait Black Memorial Prize; the novel was also translated into many languages.
+Rahman is critical towards liberal elites.

 Media and journals

 Bangladesh has an influential English-language press, including newspapers The Daily Star, New Age, Dhaka Tribune, The Muslim Times, and The Independent, which bring out regular literary supplements.
-Prominent magazines include The Star, Slate, Dhaka Courier and Forum.
+Prominent magazines include The Star, Slate, Dhaka Courier, and Forum.
 Bengal Lights is one of the country's few English literary journals.